marnelfr/udemy.react/README.md

 ## Fetch
 It sends GET request by default.
-But we can also use it to send POST request this way:
+But we can also use it to send POST/.../DELETE request this way:
 `````javascript
 const response = await fetch('https://url/movies.json', {
   method: 'POST',